 How to Clean Stainless Steel: The Refrigerator

-When I run out of a store bought cleaner, I go looking for a natural way to clean the refrigerator.
-Some product that I keep in stock on a regular basis.
-That way it will always be around when the urge to clean strikes.
+When I run out of a store-bought cleaner, I look for a natural way to clean the refrigerator.
+Some products that I keep in stock regularly are vinegar and baking soda.
+That way, it will always be around when the urge to clean strikes.

 Still counting?
 Let me help.
 It’s infinity.

 The refrigerator door is the single most opened door in my house.
 Because teenagers.
 And do you think that they have clean hands when they open the door?

 So many fingerprints and greasy smudges.
 So little time.

 Enter a vinegar and water mix to save the day.
 It works so much better than I expected it to.
 As I type this, it has been 8 days since I last cleaned the outside of my refrigerator, and it still looks great!

 Sandi Welch is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.